Onto-Med/top-deployment/docs/administration/administration.md

 More information about backend plugins is available at the [top-backend documentation](https://github.com/Onto-Med/top-backend#plugins).

 ### Add Data Adapter Configurations
 You can create data adapter configuration files and mount them into the `backend` container by modifying [docker-compose.yml](https://github.com/Onto-Med/top-deployment/blob/main/docker-compose.yml).
-For a detailed specification of the configuration files, see [top-phenotypic-query](https://github.com/Onto-Med/top-phenotypic-query).
+For a detailed specification of the configuration files, see [Data Adapter Configuration](./data-adapter-configuration).

 ```yml
 services: